Hospital negligence occurs when you suffer as a result of poor or incompetent medical care.

 - You have to make your claim within three years from the date of injury, or three years from the date you become aware of the negligence or injury.
 However, the time limit is different for children as a medical negligence claim can be made three years after the injured child turns 18.

 Hospitals are busier than ever, offering a wide range of treatments, medications and procedures.
 This means there is always the potential for error.
-In 2020 as a result of the number of cases being admitted to hospital during the Covid pandemic the NHS saw a 9.35% increase in clinical negligence cases
+In 2020 as a result of the number of cases being admitted to hospital during the Covid pandemic the NHS saw a 9.35% increase in clinical negligence cases (Find out more about Covid-19 negligence claims).

 And it’s not just the NHS who can be accused of hospital negligence, you may bring a claim against any healthcare provider who has caused you suffering.